 All room photos courtesy of Orchard Cove Photography.
 Click on photos to see multiple images of each room.

 The spacious Brown Room, with a splendid view of the Formal Gardens, Lake Champlain, and the Adirondacks in the distance, was the bedroom used by Vanderbilt Webb, the youngest son of William Seward and Lila Webb.
-The room has two full beds and a private bathroom with tub and shower.
+The room has two twin beds and a private bathroom with tub and shower.
 It is furnished with a suite of marquetry furniture that features sycamore and holly inlaid in mahogany.

 The comfortable Cherry Room was often used by visiting families and bachelor guests.
 It is close to the north stairway leading down to the Game Room, where friends often gathered in the evenings to play billiards, smoke cigars, and drink brandy.
 The room has two twin beds and shares two bathrooms in the hallway with the Gable Room and the Red Room.
 When all three rooms are booked together, it creates a great family suite right next to the playroom.